-The next event will be held in June 2020.
+The next event will be held on Wednesday 24 June 2020.

 Every two years, the School of Mathematics and Statistics holds a free one-day fair at the University of Melbourne.
 Students in years 11 and 12 and their teachers are invited to participate in a series of competitions, talks and workshops.

 - Promote the importance and broad applications of mathematics and problem-solving skills

 - Raise awareness of career opportunities for mathematics and statistics graduates.

 All participants attend the Mathematicians Exposed talks in the morning and afternoon sessions.

 In the middle session, students choose to participate in either the Mathematics in Industry and Technology Challenge or a Short Problem-Solving Competition.

 The opening and closing sessions for all students will highlight how you can use mathematics and statistics in your career.

 Mathematics in Industry and Technology Challenge

 Get a taste of real-world consulting as your team competes to find the best solution to a real-world problem.